YifanShenSZ/C6H7N-aniline/Columbus/other/H-benzene/README.md

 For A1 coordinates, scan positively and negatively; for others, scan positively

 step = 0.1, 10 steps each direction (fewer if impossible to int2cart)

+## B1 15
+The pi->sigma* state intrudes the A2 states from 6 to 9, so 0 to 5 can use 4 states while 6 to 9 can only use 3 states